-Matthew Feeney and John Samples join the show today to talk about how private companies are moderated their vast social networks.
+Matthew Feeney and John Samples join the show today to talk about how private companies moderate their vast social networks.
 Recently, Facebook announced its’ new Oversight Board and Cato Institute’s very own, John Samples, is one of the members.
 The Board will effectively take final and binding decisions on whether specific content should be allowed or removed from Facebook and Instagram.

 Are big tech companies censoring conservative viewpoints?
 How should we talk about conservative bias?
 Can governments censor private companies?
 Does Facebook have to be transparent about what content they moderate?